-Joseph and Mary were
+Joseph and Mary were engaged

 in this way when she became pregnant.

 There are many ways to

 explore this story and it would be beyond the scope

 of this lesson to address them all.

-- Joseph Listened to
+Listened to God's Will

 A key point is that Joseph